lumi-a/masters-thesis/thesis.typ

 @alg-nemhauser-ullmann can be implemented to run in time $O(|P_1| + … + |P_n|)$ @RoeglinBookChapter.
 Intuitively, one might think that $P_(i-1)$ is always smaller than $P_i$, but this need not be the case:

-#TODO[Maybe use an example where all pareto-sets are distinct, to actually use the implementation-runtime of nemhauser-ullmann]

 #example[
   Consider the items:
   $